danielnehrig/nvim/Readme.md

 We have a config layer copy and paste the default config layout from `config.core.default_config` and create folder and file `rootFolder/lua/config/custom/init.lua` paste in the default_configs values and adjust accordingly

+### Inspriations and sources

+- Lvim
+- nvchad and module suite
+  - Theme based solution (which i incorporated packer themes in)
+  - If the theme modules wouldn't be strictly written for nvchad i would have used their module
+- base16